 That doesn't mean we've done something wrong.
-It might mean our child is strong-willed and an experiential learner, and they just want to do what they
+It might mean your child is strong-willed and an experiential learner, and they just want to do what they

-want, even if we don't like it.
-But still, in that case, they are willing to risk the relationship for what they want, and that's a sign that the relationship
+want, even if you don't like it.
+But still, in that case, they are willing to risk their relationship with you for what they want, and that's a sign

 - Are you willing to listen, to try to see things from your child's perspective?
 The child learns that he doesn't get everything he wants, but he gets a parent who understands, no matter what.

-- Can you set limits with empathy, meaning that you offer understanding of what he wants and why, even when you can't say yes?
-The child accepts limits more readily.
+- Can you set limits with empathy, meaning that you offer understanding of what she wants and why, even when you can't say yes?
+The child feels understood even when she doesn't get what she wants, so she accepts limits more readily.

-- Are you able to tolerate her disappointment, sadness and anger, or does she need to hide them?
-The child learns to "befriend" her emotions, which helps her learn to regulate them.
+- Are you able to tolerate your child's disappointment, sadness and anger (or do they need to hide their deepest upsets from you?)
+The child learns to accept her own emotions, which helps her learn to regulate them.

 - When you look at your child, do you see mostly positives, no matter what he's done wrong?
-The child learns to see himself as good, which means he's more likely to "do good."
+The child learns to see himself as good, even when he makes mistakes -- which means he's more likely to "do good."

-our own emotions, we can find the good will to see our child's perspective.
+self.
+If you can manage your own emotions, you can find the good will and emotionally generosity to see your child's perspective.

-That doesn't mean we agree with her behavior, just that we see she's struggling, and we want to help her feel better, so she can do better.
-Once
+That doesn't mean that you necessarily agree with their behavior, just that you see your child is struggling, and you want to help them feel better,

-your child feels you're on her side, rather than
+Once your child feels you're on their side, rather than

-out to control her, everything can shift.
-Then, you may not even have to say a word to make miracles happen.
+out to control them, everything can shift.
+Then, you may not even have to say

 "The key to communication is not what we say, but rather the attitude that lies behind what we say... all of us are telepathically communicating all the time.
-Every moment, we are choosing to join or to separate, and the person to whom we're speaking feels what we have chosen regardless of our words." -- Marianne Williamson
+Every moment, we are choosing to join or to separate, and the person to whom we're speaking feels what we have chosen, regardless of our words." -- M. Williamson